 You may read the FAQs from the DAAD on this topic.

 In order to apply for the visa you will need a Certificate of sponsorship (CoS), which is issued by the British Council for Erasmus participants.
 The Certificate of sponsorship includes a reference number, which coincides with information about the internship and the participant's personal information, and is valid for three months from issuance.
 The International Office applies for the reference number on behalf of the participant.
-This process can take up to four weeks.
+This process can take up to five weeks.

 The CoS application can only start after you have turned in your Erasmus application.
 You will need to turn in additional documents (passport, English transcript, etc.) via e-mail to Laura Hope with your Erasmus scholarship application.
+Please note:

 The visa application can be filled out online after you receive the reference number from the Certificate of sponsorship and costs 244 British Pounds (citizens of some countries will receive a discount of 55 Pounds).
-The application process can take a further three weeks.
+The application process can take a further four weeks.

 There is no minimum required salary in the visa category Tier5 (GAE).
 However, students should be able to prove that they can afford the cost of living through the Erasmus scholarship and/or their salary and will not apply for any public funds in the UK.